mklabs/tabtab/readme.md

 * `lastPartial`: last partial of the line
 * `prev`: the previous word

-## Completion Install
+### Completion Install

+#### Manual

-Installing the completion for your cli app is done very much [like npm does](https://docs.npmjs.com/cli/completion):
+Manually loading the completion for your cli app is done very much [like npm does](https://docs.npmjs.com/cli/completion):

-    . <(pkgname completion)
+    . <(program completion-output)

-It'll enables tab-completion for the `pkgname` executable.
+It'll enables tab-completion for the `program` executable.
 Adding it to your ~/.bashrc or ~/.zshrc will make the completions available everywhere (not only the current shell).

-## CLI
+    program completion >> ~/.bashrc

+This requires an additional manual step for the user.
+Ideally we'd want it to be automatic, and define it at a system-level.

+#### Automatic

+For completions to be active for a particular command/program, the user shell (bash, zsh or fish) must load a specific file when the shell starts.

+Each shell have its own system, and different loading paths. `tabtab` tries to figure out the most appropriate directory depending on the `$SHELL` variable.

+- **fish**  Uses `~/.config/fish/completions`
+- **zsh**  Uses `/usr/local/share/zsh/site-functions`
+- **bash** Asks `pkg-config` for completion directories if bash-completion is installed (defaults to `/usr/share/bash-completion/completions` and `/etc/bash_completion.d`)

-tabtab provides a binary to manage and discover completion on the user system.
+`tabtab` CLI provides an `install` command to ease the process of installing a completion script when the package is installed on the user system, using npm script.
-It provides utilities for install, removing a completion file, to discover and enable additional completion etc.

-    $ tabtab <command> [options]

-    Options:
-      -h, --help              Show this help output
-      -v, --version           Show package version
-      -s, --silent            Silent mode for commands like install -y, --yes               Skips confirmation prompts

-    Commands:

-      install                 Install and enable completion file on user system uninstall               Undo the install command
-      list                    List the completion files managed by tabtab search                  Search npm registry for tabtab completion files / dictionaries add                     Install additional completion files / dictionaries rm/remove               Uninstall completion file / dictionnary

-### tabtab install

-    $ tabtab install --help

-    Options:
-      --zshrc                 Source completion in ~/.zshrc
-      --bashrc                Source completion in ~/.bashrc
-      --auto                  Let tabtab check for user environment to edit either zshrc or bashrc
-      --system                Use /etc/bash_completion.d system directory

-      --console               Outputs script to console and writes nothing

-This command lets you source the completion script to a particular place.
-Defaults is to use `/etc/bash_completion.d` dir if it exists, and fallback to ~/.bashrc or ~/.zshrc files.

-### tabtab uninstall

-    $ tabtab uninstall foobar

-Attemps to uninstall a previous tabtab install. `tabtab install` adds an entry to an internal registry of completions, to be able to undo the operation on uninstall.

-### tabtab ...

-- tabtab list
-- tabtab search
-- tabtab add
-- tabtab rm/remove

-## npm scripts
+##### npm script:install

 Using npm's install/uninstall script, you can automatically manage completion for your program whenever it gets globally installed or removed.